Blog post

 (Pinterest, n.d.)

-Do you see yourself anywhere in this data?
+After reading this article, do you see yourself anywhere in this data?
 If yes, in what ways; if no, why do you think that might be?